 Not new but still current

 Evans’ book while not new, is perhaps the next significant stepping-stone in the popular understanding of what the current study of history is all about, after E.H.
-Carr’s masterpiece What is History (reviewed here).
+Carr’s masterpiece What is History (also reviewed on this site).

 And Carr is very much in Evans’ mind with the structure, arguments and conclusion of In Defence of History paying homage to What is History?
 For example his chapter headings are similar and his concluding paragraph is a homage to the concluding paragraph in Carr’s book.